apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Eagles news: Injury report, score and highlights, NFL schedule, next game**
+**Drug retailer Rite Aid files for bankruptcy amid rising debt, opioid litigation**

-You can read more about it [here](https://www.inquirer.com/eagles/live/eagles-news-injury-report-schedule-injuries-rumors-updates-next-game-20231016.html).
+You can read more about it [here](https://www.reuters.com/markets/deals/drug-retailer-rite-aid-files-bankruptcy-protection-2023-10-16/).

 ## Requirements
 - Python 3.8